Daisey O’Donnell Slays In A Neon String Bikini With A Lollipop In Her Hand

 In the sexy pic, Daisey looked gorgeous as she sported a coral-colored neon string bikini.
 The tiny top tied around her back and exposed the model’s ample cleavage with racy cutouts.
 Her toned arms and flat tummy were also on display.

 The matching bikini bottoms were laced over her curvy hips and gave fans a look at her round booty, tiny waist, and killer legs as well.
 She accessorized the look with a ring on her finger, pink polish on her nails, and a watch on her wrist.
-She also included a gold bracelet and a black baseball cap, which she wore backwards.
+She also included a gold bracelet and a black baseball cap, which she wore backward.

 The blond bombshell sat in an outdoor chair and rested her elbow on a nearby table.
 She arched her back and thrust her leg into the spotlight as she placed her head in her hand and gave a sultry stare into the camera while holding a broken lollipop.

-In the background of the snap more lounge chairs can be seen, as well as green trees and a cloudy blue sky.
-In the caption, Daisey revealed her fans that the photo was taken in Los Angeles, California.
+In the background of the snap, more lounge chairs, green trees, and a cloudy blue sky can be seen.
+In the caption, Daisey revealed that the photo was taken in Los Angeles, California.

 The model wore her long, golden locks in straight strands that fell down her back and cascaded over her shoulder.
 She also rocked a full face of makeup in the shot.